Spicadox/TwitCastingDownloader/README.md

 A CLI script that can grab all video links and its respective m3u8 file from a TwitCasting channel.
 It can grab either videos from "shows" or "showclips".
 Based on user specification all videos will either be downloaded(default) or m3u8 link can be scraped to a csv file.
 TwitCastingDownloader can not only support whole channel download/scrape, but also single link download/scrape.
+Twitdl can also download locked videos given a passcode or passcode file is included, though this feature requires users to download selenium and chromedriver.

 ### Installation
 Requires [FFMPEG](https://ffmpeg.org/download.html) in the current working directory or in PATH.

-Requires the nonbinary library [BeautifulSoup](https://pypi.org/project/beautifulsoup4/).
+Requires the non-standard modules: [requests](https://pypi.org/project/requests/), [BeautifulSoup](https://pypi.org/project/beautifulsoup4/), and [Selenium](https://pypi.org/project/selenium/).
+[ChromeDriver](https://chromedriver.chromium.org/) is also required after installing Selenium.

-A requirements text file has been included and the command `pip3 install -r requirements.txt` (or pip) can be used to install BeautifulSoup.
+A requirements text file has been included and the command `pip3 install -r requirements.txt` (or pip) can be used to install the required dependencies(except FFMPEG).

 ### Options and Usages